Introduction to Mana in Maori Culture

 The acquisition of mana through warrior pursuits took many forms.
 Each context offered opportunities to display the qualities that elevated a person's standing.

 • Protection of the vulnerable – Mana was also earned through the protection of women, children, and the elderly during times of conflict.
 A warrior who defended the weak demonstrated that their courage served a purpose beyond personal glory.
-This kind of mana carried deep spiritual weight.
+This kind of mana carried deep spiritual weight because it aligned the warrior with the values of the community rather than mere self-aggrandizement.

 The Warrior's Reputation as an Asset